YuchaoZheng88/zenbro.github.io/_posts/2022-04-18-CEH-SMALL-POINTS.md

 # Metasploit scan for SNMP configuration
 - auxiliary/scanner/snmp

+# Metasploit scan VS nmap
+store results in a database so the results can be looked up later

 # msfvenom
 - be used in place of msfpayload and msfencode
 - msfencode: bypass antivirus
+- easily create an executable that could be deployed on a system to connect back to a command and control system

 # IDS/IPS